kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 of replicas by the number of eviction requests.
 It would become an interceptor and reconcile the EvictionRequest status until these new pods become ready.
 Then it would set `.status.activeInterceptorCompleted` to `true` to allow the eviction request controller to evict these pods.
-After the evicted pods terminate and the EvictionRequest objects are garbage collected, HPA can decrease the number of pods required by the workload to the original number.
+After the evicted pods terminate and the EvictionRequest objects have a `Complete=True` condition, HPA can decrease the number of pods required by the workload to the original number.

 This has the following benefits:
 - 1 replica applications can run on the cluster without losing any availability during a disruption.